 Driving in congested traffic is not the only time drivers multitask.
 Many drivers engage in other activities almost continuously while on the road.
 All of these activities can be extremely dangerous.
 The National Highway Traffic Safety Administration (NHTSA) reports that about 391,000 people sustained injuries and 3,477 people died in distracted driving crashes in a single year in the U.S.—so many that distracted driving is now considered to be a public health crisis!

-Distracted drivers cause serious accidents on a regular basis, leaving many people facing recovery from life-altering injuries that could—and should—have been prevented simply by the driver remaining properly focused on the road.
+Distracted drivers cause serious car accidents on a regular basis, leaving many people facing recovery from life-altering injuries that could—and should—have been prevented simply by the driver remaining properly focused on the road.
 Victims of distracted driving accidents have important legal rights, including the right to significant compensation for their injuries and losses.
 If you’ve suffered injuries from someone’s distracted driving, you need the right attorney to represent you and handle your claim, while you focus on your recovery.
-Call Hasner Law to speak with an experienced car accident lawyer at 678-888-4878 or contact us online as soon as possible.
+Call Hasner Law to speak with an experienced attorney at 678-888-4878 or contact us online as soon as possible.

 Smartphones and Distracted Driving